scshitole/consul_testing/README.md

 After the initial provisioning of the infrastructure in AWS, ongoing, daily operations are implemented in Github Actions workflows.
 These workflows run in Github and allow you to register and deregister new services in Consul and AS3 declarations in
 BIG-IP.\
 \
 While the steps to provision the infrastructure are run locally on your desktop via Terraform, the Github Actions workflows are actually running in Github.
-What this means is that, in addition to cloning this repo to your local desktop, you will also need to also need to have a clone in Github.\
+What this means is that, in addition to cloning this repo to your local desktop, you will also need to have a Github account and clone this repo to Github.\

+### Workflows
+Workflows are automatically triggered when Consul or AS3 declarations are pushed to the Github repo.

+Prerequisites:
+  - Need to create two Github Secrets:
+    - AWS_ACCESS_KEY_ID = <AWS Access Key>
+    - AWS_ACCESS_SECRET_KEY = <AWS Secret Access Key>

 \
-### Workflows
-Workflows are triggered when Consul or AS3 declarations are pushed to the Github repo.
 There are four workflows defined:
 - Register New Consul Service
   -  Put new service definitions to be registered in Consul in the /declarations/consul/register directory, commit and push to Github
 - Deregister Existing Consul Service